RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudadmin.rst

 :1:
-  The top 7 line graphs describe total data, data in archive, data in standard, number of objects (files), cost of storage and API calls over time, how much data is in "snapshots" (either deleted or overwritten data), and percentage overhead of snaphots.
+  The top 7 line graphs describe total data, data in archive, data in standard, number of objects (files), cost of storage and API calls over time, how much data is in "snapshots" (either deleted or overwritten data), and percentage overhead of snapshots.

 :2:
   The line graphs on the left show API cost over time